Murder of Anthony Milano: Subsequent legal developments

 In 1991, the Supreme Court of Pennsylvania upheld both Laird's and Chester's convictions and death sentences.
 Laird subsequently petitioned for post-conviction relief in Pennsylvania state court under the Pennsylvania Post Conviction Relief Act (PCRA).
 However, the PCRA Court denied Laird's petition for relief, and the Pennsylvania Supreme Court affirmed in 1999.
 Having exhausted his options for attempting to obtain post-conviction relief in state court, Laird subsequently filed a petition for habeas corpus in federal district court, which was partially granted in 2001.
 The district court vacated Laird's first-degree murder conviction and death sentence without prejudice on the grounds that his due process rights had been violated.
 The United States Court of Appeals for the Third Circuit affirmed in 2005, directing that the case be returned to Pennsylvania state court for Laird to be either retried for first-degree murder or sentenced based on his remaining convictions, such as his conviction for second-degree murder.
 The state of Pennsylvania opted to retry Laird, and he was convicted and sentenced to death again in 2007.

 In March 2011, Pennsylvania Governor Tom Corbett signed Laird's death warrant, scheduling his execution for May 12, 2011.
 However, in April, a Bucks County court judge subsequently granted a stay of his execution, as did a federal district judge the following day, to allow Laird's attorneys to pursue their post-conviction appeals.
 These appeals were also unsuccessful, with the PCRA Court denying Laird relief in orders issued in 2012 and 2013.
 The Supreme Court of Pennsylvania affirmed this decision in 2015.
 Laird then filed another petition for habeas relief in federal court, arguing that he had received ineffective assistance of counsel because his trial counsel failed to hire an expert to address the sexual abuse Laird suffered as a child.
 The district court denied this petition in 2016, and the Third Circuit affirmed this denial in a 2025 decision.
+On December 5, 2025 Laird received a Notice of Execution for January 2, 2026 signed by Pennsylvania Department of Corrections Secretary Laurel Harry.
+The same day Governor Josh Shapiro issued an executive order granting a temporary reprieve of execution.

 In 2016, Chester was removed from death row and resentenced to life without parole after a Bucks County judge accepted his plea deal.
 Chester pleaded guilty to murder in the first degree and, in return, was resentenced to life in prison without the possibility of parole.
 Laird remains on death row.